terminusdb/terminusdb-store/docs/ROADMAP.md

 # Now

+* Delta Rollups

+    Delta rollups are performance optimisations that allow multiple delta layers to be "rolled-up" into a single layer which gives us effective access to the top layer of the delta-rollup with much better performance, while retaining all of the individual commits in a queryable manner.

 * Content addressable hashing

     Layers are currently addressed using a randomly generated identifier.
 It would be much better to generate this from a hash of the data.
 This will simplify much of layer management and avoid duplication.